Onelinerhub/onelinerhub/python-pandas/how-to-sort-data-frame-by-multiple-columns.md

-# How to sort data frame by multiple columns
+# How to sort dataframe by multiple columns

 ```python
 import pandas as pd